Notes on Painting

 29. I paint everyday and daily life is at the heart of my content.

-31. Paintings are objects that catalogue experience.
+31. Paintings are artifacts of experience.

 32. Looking at a painting is an experience of conscious and unconscious time.

-33. A painting is an interface.
+38. A painting is an object that makes process visible.